Powder Keg: A Blast into the Wilderness

 Powder Keg: A Blast Into The Wilderness (commonly referred to as Powder Keg) is a steel launched roller coaster located at Silver Dollar City in Branson, Missouri.
-Manufactured by S&S – Sansei Technologies and installed by Ride Entertainment Group, the ride opened to the public in 2005.
+Manufactured by S&S Power, now S&S Sansei Technologies and installed by Ride Entertainment Group, the ride opened to the public in 2005.
 Powder Keg has the second longest track length for an attraction at Silver Dollar City, only behind the Frisco Silver Dollar Line.

-To save on construction costs, elements of the former Buzzsaw Falls Water Coaster, which was manufactured by Premier Rides and was replaced by Powder Keg, were used for the new ride; namely the lift hill structure.
+The original ride was named Buzzsaw Falls, a Premier Rides Water coaster.
+Several of the original elements and track from Buzzsaw Falls were kept when the ride was converted into Powder Keg by S&S, mainly the lift structure.
+Floating sections of Buzzsaw Falls can still be seen on the converted ride today.
 Other tributes to the former ride can be found in the thematic elements surrounding the queue line, such as an old Buzzsaw Falls car stuck in the roof of the first queue building, and a piece of old Buzzsaw track sticking out of the queue building's roof.